ASD Roma City FC: Atletico Terme Fiuggi

 In July 2019, SFF Atletico agreed a merger with Atletico Fiuggi Terme, a smaller club in the city of Fiuggi, thus allowing the new club to relocate from Fiumicino to Fiuggi itself under the new denomination of Atletico Terme Fiuggi.

 Roma City

 In July 2022, Rome-born American entrepreneur Tonino Doino acquired Atletico Terme Fiuggi with the aim of turning it into the third club of the Italian capital.
 As such, he renamed the club Roma City and relocated it to Riano, in the outskirts of the city.
 In their debut season, Roma City hired former Roma and Italy international player Francesco Statuto as new head coach and, throughout the course of their 2022–23 Serie D campaign, signed former Lazio defender Modibo Diakité and former Widzew Łódź and İstanbul Başakşehir striker Stefano Napoleoni.
+Despite their top signings, Roma City went down to Eccellenza after losing to San Nicolò Notaresco in a relegation playoff.

+On 19 June 2023, just a month after having suffered relegation, Roma City announced to have acquired the sports rights of Serie D club Vis Artena, and therefore they will retain a spot in the top amateur league of Italy as a consequence.